Thera Eruption: Tsunami, End of the Minoans and Akrotiri

 “The Thera tsunamis, the team wrote, left a signature layer in the seabed of well-rounded pebbles, distinctive patterns of mollusks and characteristic inclusions in rocky fragments all oriented in the same direction.
 The disturbed layer, up to 16 inches wide, came from a few feet below the seabed in waters up to 65 feet deep.
 “These findings,” the team wrote, “constitute the most comprehensive evidence to date that the tsunami event precipitated by the eruption of Santorini reached the maximum extent of the Eastern Mediterranean.”
 The team added that, if the giant waves were big enough to reach Israel, “then presumably other Late Bronze Age coastal sites across the Eastern Mediterranean littoral will likely have been affected as well.”

-Thera Volcano and the End of Minoa
+Did the Thera Volcano and Tsunami Cause the End of Minoa?

 The Thera eruption may have been the largest eruption on Earth in the last 10,000 years.
 Some scientists have calculated was 90 times greater than the one at Mount St. Helens and four times greater than Krakatau, which killed 36,000 people .
 Some say it was much larger than that, perhaps even larger than Tambora, which erupted in 1816 and produced the year without summer and famines in the United States.